codeslake/DMENet/README.md

 > **Note:**
 >
-> *Please note that due to server issue, checkpoint file used for the paper is lost.
+> *Please note that due to server issue, the checkpoint used for the paper is lost.
-The provided checkpoint file is the new checkpoint that shows the closest evaluation results as the checkpoint used in the paper.*
+> The provided checkpoint is the new checkpoint that shows the closest evaluation results as the checkpoint used in the paper.*

 ## Training & testing the network